wely/DevCamp/HOL/dotnet/06-appinsights/README.md

     ![image](./media/image-020.gif)

 1. Open the `Web.config` file and add the following entry, below the other keys.
-Replace the value with the AppInisghts key you just removed from the `ApplicationInsights.config`:
+Replace the value with the AppInsights key you just removed from the `ApplicationInsights.config`:

     ```xml
     <!--HOL 5-->